 Do you still have an agent?

 There is someone who represents me, he keeps track of what’s going on, and he gives me a call when something’s cooking.
-It’s interesting, because I never signed a contract with him.
+It’s interesting because I never signed a contract with him.
 If I get a job, I pay him a commission.
-It’s an ideal situation, because I know a lot of people with agents who don’t do a thing for them.
+It’s an ideal situation because I know many people with agents who don’t do a thing for them.
 And yet, they hang on and wait for a phone call.

 What about your days at MGM?
 Were you nurtured to become a star?

 Those contract days were very interesting.
 We were all shaped by the studio, they controlled everything we did, and yet, when looking back, it was a very comfortable situation.
-You signed a contract for seven years, the only hitch to it was that they had an option every year dropping you – they could fire you at the end of every year – while you didn’t have an option of leaving.
+You signed a contract for seven years; the only hitch to it was that they had an option every year dropping you—they could fire you at the end of every year—while you didn’t have an option of leaving.
 I once heard a judge make a judgment on that, saying it was one of the most inequitable contracts he ever heard of.
 During the first year, you got a substantial salary, whether you made a picture or not.
 You might make more pictures during that time and work your head off, but no matter what, you had a guaranteed income.
 And they more or less cast you in pictures that they felt you were right for.
-I had the fortune of being cast in pictures that I think I was very right for, especially the pictures with Frank Sinatra, Gene Kelly, Esther Williams and Red Skelton.
+I had the fortune of being cast in pictures that I think I was very right for, especially the pictures with Frank Sinatra, Gene Kelly, Esther Williams, and Red Skelton.
 And I didn’t have to do a thing but just answer the call.
 I didn’t have to audition or anything.
-There’s a wonderful security about that.
-Nowadays if you’re up for a picture, you have to go and read and compete with other people, sit around and wait for the phone to ring to see if you got the job – unless you’re a big star.
+There’s wonderful security about that.
+Nowadays, if you’re up for a picture, you have to go and read and compete with other people, sit around and wait for the phone to ring to see if you got the job—unless you’re a big star.
 That gives you a certain freedom, so I don’t know whether I like the old system better [laughs].

 When you started working at MGM, how did they welcome you?

-Is there any film you did that consider a favorite?
+Is there any film you did that you consider a favorite?

 Do you remember the luncheon when MGM celebrated its 25th anniversary in 1949?